TranquilMarmot/YarnLoom/README.md

   <summary>Expand for demo of switching between the text editor and Yarn Loom</summary>
   <img src="./images/reopen-with-text-editor.gif" alt="Demo of switching between Yarn Loom and a text editor" />
 </details>

-## Contributing, Reporting Issues/Bugs, and Technical Details

-If you find any issues or bugs with this extension, [please open up a new issue on the GitHub repo](https://github.com/TranquilMarmot/YarnLoom/issues/new/choose) and include as much detail as possible!

-For juicy in-depth technical details for how this works, and how to contribute to it yourself, see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Special Thanks